sirnicson/sirnicson/README.md

 - 👋 Hi, I am a trained urban planner, embarking on this daring journey towards urban computing
 - 👀 Coming from a non-technical background, this Github is a documentation of my journey in computing
-- 🌱 I’m currently doing an MSc in Computer Science, and simultaneously training as part of the ALX Software Engineering Track.
+- 🌱 Codes and projects are from self-learning, assignments at my MSc in Computer Science program, and the ALX Software Engineering training.
 - 🪜 My codes are a work in progress, and they might be less optimized.
-- 🔓 So I am open to re-learning, unlearning, collaborating, and embracing new approaches.
+- 🔓 So, I am open to re-learning, unlearning, collaborating, and embracing new ideas.

 - 📫 Please reach me at nicsonwilson@gmail.com.